natebrunelle/2910/markdown/taing.md

 If you witness evidence of physical, sexual, or emotional abuse, report it at <https://JustReportIt.virginia.edu>
 :::

 Note that this mandate supersedes any form of confidentiality you can enter into as a TA.

+The university also has a reference document explaining how to handle dozens of situations: [Helping Students in Distress or Crisis](reporting-cheatsheet.pdf).

 # Information and Power